 Giving birth can be traumatic for any mom.
 However, it may be more so for some than others.

-Some factors surrounding the birth of your little one can lead to insufficient breast milk after birth.
-These include:
+These are some of the factors surrounding the birth of your little one that can lead to insufficient breast milk.

-- Traumatic or stressful delivery: A long labor, difficulty pushing the baby out, or medical interventions like forceps, ventouse/vacuum, or a cesarean surgery, can increase stress hormones.
-These hormones can delay the onset of lactation, meaning your milk is delayed (source).
+- Traumatic or stressful delivery: A long labor, difficulty pushing the baby out, or medical interventions like forceps, ventouse/vacuum, or a cesarean surgery can increase stress hormones.
+These hormones can delay the onset of lactation, meaning your milk is delayed (9).

-- IV fluids during childbirth: Large amounts of fluid given intravenously during the birth can cause breasts to swell and become painful.
-It can make it hard for baby to latch on and feed, as well as being uncomfortable for mom.
-It can reduce the amount of breast milk available immediately after delivery and might put mom off breastfeeding (source).
+- IV fluids during childbirth: Large amounts of fluid given intravenously during delivery can cause breasts to swell and become painful.
+It can make it hard for your baby to latch on and feed and be uncomfortable for the mom.
+It can reduce the amount of breast milk available immediately after delivery and might put mom off breastfeeding (10).

 - Sheehan’s syndrome: A loss of more than one pint of blood can damage the pituitary gland.
 This prevents the hormones necessary for milk production from signaling the breasts to lactate.
-Fortunately, in the developed world, this condition is rare (source).
+This is rare in developed countries (11).

-- Retained placenta: Although not a common problem, it’s possible that all the placenta is not delivered after birth.
+- Retained placenta: In rare cases, all the placenta is not delivered after birth.
 The placenta produces estrogen and progesterone during pregnancy to prevent you from producing milk before it’s needed.
-As a result, the drop in these hormones that signal the production of prolactin doesn’t happen, and you might have little or no breast milk (source).
+As a result, the drop in these hormones that signal the production of prolactin doesn’t happen, and you might have little or no breast milk (12).

-- Pain relief during labor: Medications administered to take away some of the pain associated with labor can delay your milk coming in, and could also make baby sleepy during the early days when suckling is essential to building the milk supply (source).
+- Pain relief during labor: Pain medications administered during labor can delay your milk coming in and make your baby sleepy during the early days when suckling is essential to building the milk supply (13).

-- Nerve or spinal damage: Damage to the nerves that signal the release of breastfeeding hormones, or damage to the vertebrae in the spine can affect the let down of your milk (source).
+- Nerve or spinal damage: Damage to the nerves that signal the release of breastfeeding hormones or damage to the vertebrae in the spine can affect your milk let-down.

 - Premature birth: Throughout your pregnancy, your breasts have been preparing mammary glands to get ready to feed your baby.
-When a baby is born early, your breasts might not be ready to produce a full milk supply.
-The good news is that with management you will likely be able to produce milk for your baby by the time they are ready to suckle (source).
+If your baby is born early, your breasts might not be ready to produce a full milk supply.
+The good news is that with management, you will likely be able to produce milk for your baby by the time they are ready to suckle.

-- Heavy babies: First-time moms who have babies with an above-average birth weight might experience a delay in their milk production (source).
+- Heavy babies: First-time moms who have babies with an above-average birth weight might experience a delay in milk production (14).

-- Age: Moms aged 35 years or over could find the production of their breast milk is delayed.
-This may be by a few days or a few weeks.
+- Age: Moms 35 years or over may have delayed breast milk production by a few days or weeks.

 You might feel upset or disappointed that your milk is not coming in, but it’s important not to let this get to you.
 This will only cause you stress and anxiety, which can delay your milk even more.
 Instead, get advice from your health professional or a lactation consultant as early as possible.